 - Furnaces and water heaters

-- Using a gas stove, oven, or grill to heat the
+- Using a gas stove, oven, or grill for heat

 - Clogged chimneys or blocked heating exhaust vents